fedesoria/docs/upper.io/v2/content/builder/index.md

 q = b.Select("id", "name") // select from where?
 ```

-If you compiled the select statement at that point it would look like `SELECT
+If you compiled the select statement at this point it would look like `SELECT
 "id", "name";` which is kind of incomplete, you still need to specify which
 table to select from: